AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Features provided by the console/Application details/Memory snapshot.md

 ## Create memory snapshot

+1. Log on to the [ARMS console](https://arms-intl.console.aliyun.com/).
-1. In the left-side navigation pane, choose **Application Monitoring** \> **Applications**.
+2. In the left-side navigation pane, choose **Application Monitoring** \> **Applications**.
 In the top navigation bar, select a region.
-2. On the Applications page, click the name of the application that you want to manage.
+3. On the Applications page, click the name of the application that you want to manage.
-3. In the left-side navigation pane, click **Application Details**, and click **JVM Monitoring** tab on the right side.
+4. In the left-side navigation pane, click **Application Details**, and click **JVM Monitoring** tab on the right side.

     ![jvm_1](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4312658061/p203846.png)

-4. In the upper-right corner of the JVM Monitoring tab, click **Create Memory Snapshot**.
+5. In the upper-right corner of the JVM Monitoring tab, click **Create Memory Snapshot**.

     **Note:** When you click **Create Memory Snapshot**, if the previous snapshot task is still running, an error message is prompted.
 Wait until the previous snapshot task is finished.
 You can only create memory snapshots for the Linux system.

-5. In the Create Memory Snapshot dialog box, select an IP address and click **Save**.
+6. In the Create Memory Snapshot dialog box, select an IP address and click **Save**.

     **Warning:** The running time of a snapshot task varies from a few minutes to half an hour.
 The application stops responding during a dump.
 Proceed with caution.